Vyral/cindy-gillies/_posts/2019-07-22-community-spotlight-augustine-north.md

   Augustine is a great little community that I’d like to show you today.
 Come see for yourself why it’s such a popular place to live.
 enclosure:
-pullquote: Most lots are between a third and a half of an acre.
+pullquote: Most lots are between a third and a half an acre.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false